Feeding the Wheel

-Feeding the Wheel is the fifth of many albums by keyboardist Jordan Rudess of Dream Theater and Dixie Dregs fame.
+Feeding the Wheel is the fifth studio album by keyboardist Jordan Rudess of Dream Theater and Dixie Dregs fame.
 Many other musicians perform on tracks on this album including Terry Bozzio (Frank Zappa, Missing Persons), Steve Morse (Dixie Dregs, Deep Purple), and Dream Theater bandmate John Petrucci, who also worked with Rudess on Liquid Tension Experiment.

 Track listing

 All pieces are composed by Jordan Rudess.